tokkyo13/Post-Set-Timer/README.md

 ## Project Structure

-- `index.html`: Main HTML file that contains the application structure and JavaScript.
+- `index.html`: Main HTML file that contains the application structure and links to the JavaScript and CSS files.
+- `script.js`: Contains the timer functionality and alarm sound generation using Tone.js.
+- `style.css`: Provides the styling for the application.
 - `README.md`: This documentation file.
-- `alarm.mp3`: The default alarm sound file (users can replace or modify it).

 ## License